the worst I ever felt

 “Well.
 You do,” she said, “but it’s nothing to worry about.”

-I told my co-worker this and she blanched.
+I told my co-worker this, and she blanched.
 “How can you not eat bread?
 It’s the staff of life!”

 I should mention that Dr. Pom is also a writer.
 She writes essays, fiction, and poetry.
-Along with the nutrition and lifestyle changes, she recommend poems and essays to me, and this was confirmation that I was in the right place and had found the right person to help me understand the situation I was in.
+Along with the nutrition and lifestyle changes, she recommended poems and essays to me, and this was confirmation that I was in the right place and had found the right person to help me understand the situation I was in.

 Dr. Pom asked me if I would be interested in a treatment that was not yet approved by the FDA - I believe it was a compound of B12 - but I can’t be sure.
-Whatever it was, I eagerly signed the waiver and I began a protocol of visiting her once a week for an injection in my hip.
+Whatever it was, I eagerly signed the waiver, and I began a protocol of visiting her once a week for an injection in my hip.

 Even all these years later, I get tears in my eyes when I remember how quickly and dramatically that shot changed my life.
 I remember arriving at the office, exchanging conversation with the receptionist, who was so kind and funny.
 I remember the light and the hope and the sensation of regaining control.

-I had been living as a paper thin grey cardboard cutout, but now I was being slowly pumped with color.
+I had been living as a paper-thin thin grey cardboard cutout, but now I was being slowly pumped with color.
 A fog began to roll away from me.
 I started to feel like a self again, like a human.

 I don’t know if it was approved by the FDA, but I sure hope it was.
 I’d like to have a dose of it right now.

-For some people Buspar would have been just the ticket.
+For some people, Buspar would have been just the ticket.
 It would have helped.
-But it didn’t help me and I knew it wouldn’t.
-Life is not one-size fits all.
+But it didn’t help me, and I knew it wouldn’t.
+Life is not one-size-fits-all.

 Maybe if we tell our anxiety stories, we can tame them.